PIMCO cuts euro exposure as investors decry Cyprus bailout plan

 Lee Robinson, founder of hedge fund firm Altana Wealth, said in emailed comments that it was worrying that the senior members of the euro zone and IMF seemed to have ignored the "huge risks" of destroying euro zone guarantees.

-"All the good work over the last six months to stabilise the fund flows from the (European) periphery has just been nuked," he said.
+"All the good work over the last six months to stabilize the fund flows from the (European) periphery has just been nuked," he said.

 "The cost to Europe of wider banking spreads leading to less money for sovereigns and hence wider spreads for governments will cost Europe multiples of the money saved in Cyprus."